roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/quick-start-guide/access-the-internet.md

   caption="Connect through Wi-Fi Credentials"
 />

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: Assuming you have entered the correct parameter values you should get an IP address assigned by your Wi-Fi router's (AP) built-in DHCP server.
+ Assuming you have entered the correct parameter values you should get an IP address assigned by your Wi-Fi router's (AP) built-in DHCP server.
 You can use this new IP address to log in via a web browser (same way as in AP mode).
 :::

 ## Connect through Ethernet/PoE